Table of Contents

 Who Is Eligible for Supplemental Insurance?

 Anyone who has Medicare Part A and Part B is eligible to apply for a Medicare supplement plan.
 However, you need to qualify for coverage with the private insurance company.
-When you first turn 65 and sign up for Medicare Part B, you have a Medigap open enrollment period that lasts six months.3 During this time, you could sign up for any Medigap plan in your area and the insurer must accept your application, even if you have preexisting health conditions.
+When you first turn 65 and enroll in Medicare Part B, you enter a six-month Medigap open enrollment period.3

-After the open enrollment period, you can still try signing up for a policy, but the insurance company could ask you questions about your health for underwriting.
-If you have preexisting conditions, they could increase the premium or even deny giving you a policy.
+After the open enrollment period, you can still try apply for coverage, but the insurance company may ask you questions about your health for underwriting.
+If you have preexisting conditions, they may charge a higher premium or deny coverage based on your health.

 Are There Any Other Considerations?